SRD-Archive/srd-archive/Heroic Cairn (Revised)/Heroic Cairn - Revised.md

 **Scrolls** are similar to Spellbooks, however:

 * They do not take up an inventory slot.
-* They do not cause fatigue.
+* They do not cause Fatigue.
 * They disappear after one use.

 **Casting Spells**